themestent/front-end-workflow/README.md

 You will see two directories called `app` and `doc`.
 We will work on this directory for our front-end development process. `doc` has been automatically generated which you will be doing so very soon!
 But First let's try the following line on our terminal:
 `npm install`

-This command will start downloading all the dependend librabries and packages defined into package.json file into a newly created `node_modules` directory.
+This command will start downloading all the depended libraries and packages defined into `package.json` file into a newly created *`node_modules`* directory.
 Downloaded packages are only available and works for the current project only.

-When `npm install` finished downloading all it's packages you can run following line `npm ls` to see all the available packages downloaded inside `node_modules`
+When `npm install` finished downloading all it's packages you can run following line `npm ls` to see all the available packages downloaded inside `node_modules`.
+That tree view looks amazing right?
+It holds all types of dependencies we have mentioned on `package.json` file.
+Each of those packages has it's own role and certain tasks to process.

+### Download Front-End Resources

+Ok now we have all required node modules installed locally for this project and we are ready to download some resources, files that we actually will require for Front-End Development project.
+In this workflow I will be using [**Twitter Bootstrap scss**](http://getbootstrap.com/css/#sass) files, [**Bourbon**](http://bourbon.io "Sass Mixins Library") - Sass Mixins Library, Some *JavaScript plugins* like ***FitText***, ***FitVids***, ***Echo*** etc. I want those to download and place those automatically into right directory according file type.

+We can do this by typing following line on terminal:

+`grunt download`

+If you don't get any unwanted alien like error you will see line like these:
+<pre><code>Running "bower:install" (bower) task
+>> Installed bower packages
+>> Copied packages to /Users/evanshajed/Working Projects/front-end-workflow/app
+>> Cleaned bower dir /Users/evanshajed/Working Projects/front-end-workflow/components

+Done, without errors.
+</code></pre>

+Get inside `app` directory and you will see all the files are downloaded and placed to their right destination according to their file type.
+Then finally you will need to start grunt task to watch and build whenever any changes occurs in files or directories mentioned in **Gruntfile.js**.
+To start this task type this line:

+`grunt`

+You will then see several process starts running and waiting for changes.
+Start your usual development process inside `app` directory.
+Just to get used to this workflow start with **`index.html`** file.
+Include some image inside **`img`** or make some changes inside **`scss`** files. **Grunt** will generate, concatenate `.js` files, build `scss` to `css` files and reload the browser for you.

 ---

-Last Edited on: 7 April 2014.
+Last Edited on: 10 April 2014.

 ---